donnerc/pyrobotsim-docs/docs/source/worlds/ant.rst

 ============

 The track is generated randomly each time.
 From this level on, the track may turn left or right.
-The length and spacing between the pieces vary even more.
+The lengths and spacings between the pieces vary even more.

 ..  pyrobotsim::
     :world: ant